hdavid0510/ubuntu-boot-theme-samsung/README.md

-# Smasung UEFI Ubuntu Boot Theme
+# Samsung UEFI Ubuntu Boot Theme

 ## Environment
 This theme is tested on Ubuntu 18.04 on `NT950QCG`(Samsung Galaxy Book Flex 15in.).